Stock Market Outlook

-Lots of forecasts and predictions, yet the real meaning of this event isn’t being communicated.
-Let’s look into this recent plunge and stock market volatility now.
+Lots of stock market forecasts and predictions, yet the real meaning of volatility isn’t being communicated.
 While these dark days are concerning, the late spring should spawn a booming resurgence of the American economy.

 The real issue for US companies is where they’ll get talented labor, how they’ll grow US market share, expand into foreign markets, and how they’ll find intelligent corporate leadership in an era of intense panic.
 It’s not just interest rates, jobs reports, or stock market indices.